vrockai/pipeline-test/docs/content.md

 ---

-## Benthic microbial biogeographic trends in the North Sea are shaped by an interplay of environmental drivers and bottom trawling effort.
+## Benthic microbial biogeographic trends in the North Sea are shaped by an interplay of environmental drivers and bottom trawling effort
- 18.12.2023, _G Bonthond, J Beermann, L Gutow, A Neumann, FR Barboza, A Desiderato, V Fofonova, SB Helber, S Khodami, C Kraan, H Neumann, S Rohde, PJ Schupp_

-Microbial composition and diversity in marine sediments are shaped by environmental, biological, and anthropogenic processes operating at different scales.
-However, our understanding of benthic microbial biogeography remains limited.
-Here, we used 16S rDNA amplicon sequencing to characterize benthic microbiota in the North Sea from the top centimeter of 339 sediment samples.
-We utilized spatially explicit statistical models, to disentangle the effects of the different predictors, including bottom trawling intensity, a prevalent industrial fishing practice which heavily impacts benthic ecosystems.
-Fitted models demonstrate how the geographic interplay of different environmental and anthropogenic drivers shapes the diversity, structure and potential metabolism of benthic microbial communities.
-Sediment properties were the primary determinants, with diversity increasing with sediment permeability but also with mud content, highlighting different underlying processes.
-Additionally, diversity and structure varied with total organic matter content, temperature, bottom shear stress and bottom trawling.
-Changes in diversity associated with bottom trawling intensity were accompanied by shifts in predicted energy metabolism.
-Specifically, with increasing trawling intensity, we observed a transition toward more aerobic heterotrophic and less denitrifying predicted metabolism.
-Our findings provide first insights into benthic microbial biogeographic patterns on a large spatial scale and illustrate how anthropogenic activity such as bottom trawling may influence the distribution and abundances of microbes and potential metabolism at macroecological scales.

 [Source](https://doi.org/10.1038/s43705-023-00336-3)

-10.1038/s43705-023-00336-3

 ---

-## Increased prokaryotic diversity in the Red Sea deep scattering layer.
+## Increased prokaryotic diversity in the Red Sea deep scattering layer
- 17.12.2023, _TM Huete-Stauffer, R Logares, MI Ansari, A Røstad, ML Calleja, XAG Morán_

-The diel vertical migration (DVM) of fish provides an active transport of labile dissolved organic matter (DOM) to the deep ocean, fueling the metabolism of heterotrophic bacteria and archaea.
-We studied the impact of DVM on the mesopelagic prokaryotic diversity of the Red Sea focusing on the mesopelagic deep scattering layer (DSL) between 450-600 m.

 [Source](https://doi.org/10.1186/s40793-023-00542-5)

-10.1186/s40793-023-00542-5

 ---